 The need which type ones feel to resist their instinct and passionate tendencies means that they are determined not to give in to their natural desires or to express themselves in a free way.

-Others will observe these tendencies within them, as well as a tendency to be highly self-control and even rigid, though the type one will not recognise this within themselves.
+Others will observe these tendencies within them, as well as a tendency to be highly self-controlled and even rigid, though the type one will not recognize this within themselves.

 Essentially the ultimate goal of the type one person is to be ‘perfect’, or at least to appear so to those around them even as they battle with themselves underneath the surface.

 They believe that this sense of perfection will allow them to justify their existence in the world to others and, should they believe in a higher being, to their God.